The makai shorba spiced charred corn soup

 Coming back post-Covid having lost Joburg favourites Coobs and Douglas + Hale, with only Il Contadino standing, the Basalt residency proved to be an opportunity the chef needed.
 The restaurant at The Peech boutique hotel — 2024 winner of the Best Hotel Restaurant in SA in the Haute Granduer global awards — is consistent in its distinguished fine dining offering.

-And it’s a reputation it has maintained throughout its residencies that have featured great chefs such as Freddie Diaz and Candice Philip before Diack.
+And it’s a reputation it has maintained throughout its residencies that have featured great chefs such as Freddie Dias and Candice Philip before Diack.
 It’s an opportunity to stretch his culinary style and signature.

 “With farm-to-table, I have come to find over the past 12 years that you definitely need two outlets to make it work.
 I was already looking when The Peech approached me and we are aligned in our sustainable approach.
 I haven’t done fine dining for a very long time and I saw this as a great opportunity to champion sustainable fine dining,” Diack said.